Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 The achievable information rate of the link is determined by the relationship between $i\Tx[n]$ and $v[n]$.
-It would be confusing to apply information theory directly to those quantities, because of the intricate constraint on $i\Tx[n]$ and the case-specific receiver differences.
+It would however be confusing to apply information theory to those quantities directly, because of the intricate constraint on $i\Tx[n]$ and the case-specific receiver differences.
 For this reason, we introduce two signal transformations that simplify the mathematics while leaving the mutual information unaltered.
-As a preceding step, we express the receive voltage:

-To unify these cases within the same system model, we consider a specific receive-side signal compensation:
+As a preceding step, we express the receive voltage as $v[n] = -Z\RxTx\,\iTx[n] + v\N[n] + \tilde{v}[n]$.
+The term $\tilde{v}[n]$ is a case-dependent interference voltage, given by $(R\Rx + jX\Rx) i\Rx$ in MoBC, by $v\Ind\Rx$ in BiBC, and by $v\Ind\Rx[n]$ in AmBC.
+To unify these cases within the same system model, we use a specific receive-side signal compensation

-The processing rule \Cref{eq:TransformOne} will require a high-resolution receiver with precise a-priori calibration in the absence of the tag (such that $Z\RxTx\iTx = 0$).
+The processing rule \Cref{eq:TransformOne} will require a high-resolution receiver that has been precisely calibrated while the tag was either absent or open-circuited (such that $Z\RxTx\iTx = 0$).
 MoBC faces the challenge of canceling the strong self-interference voltage at the receiver \cite[Sec.~6.2.4]{Finkenzeller2010},\cite{DuanCM2020}.
-In BiBC, the direct-path interference $v\Ind\Rx$ is constant and must be estimated precisely in order to cancel it.
-In AmBC, $v\Ind\Rx[n]$ is an unknown modulated signal which must be decoded in order to cancel it.
-This will also require accurate channel estimation and a high-resolution receiver.
+In BiBC, the direct-path interference $v\Ind\Rx$ is an a-priori unknown constant and can only be canceled after precise estimation.
+In AmBC, the unknown modulated $v\Ind\Rx[n]$ must be decoded in order to cancel it, requiring accurate channel estimation and high resolution.
 We note that the rate of change of ambient signals can be vastly different from the backscatter symbol rate.